jacobp100/sciline-editor/README.md

 ## AST Representation

-The main aim of the editor is to make editing as natural as possible.
-And I decided having it behave mostly like a text input is natural.
-For reason too, every other editor decided this as well!
+The main aim of the editor is to make editing maths equations as natural as possible.
+I copy how most word processors (like word) do it - you have a cursor and you can use left and right to scroll through the text.
+When you have a superscript, the cursor gets smaller and moves upwards

+Functions - like `sin` - act like a single character.
+You can select directly before the function, or directly after, but you can't edit inside it.
+Fractions work similar to superscripts.
+If your cursor is directly before the fraction, pressing right will move you to the numerator, then when you're at the end of the numerator, pressing right will take you to the denominator.
+When you're at the end of the denominator and press right, you move to directly after the fraction.
+Square roots act in a similar way

 Because of this reason, the primary AST is represented as a a flat array of elements.
 An element can be anything from a digit, to an operator, to a function like `sin`.
 In text input analogy, each element is like a character.
 And in OCaml terms, each element are represented as polymorphic variant type.
-Some elements are just raw polymorphic variant tags that without take arguments, but where it makes parsing easier - or where required for other reasons - you can get a variant with an argument.
+Some elements are just raw polymorphic variant tags without arguments, but where it makes parsing easier - or where required for other reasons - you can get a variant with an argument.
 E.g. `` `Digit("1") ``

 In reality, we quickly have to break this 'just a text input' analogy.
 For example, a fraction has a numerator and denominator, which are both editable, and affect both rendering and parsing.
 Elements that act in this way accept element arguments.
 These completely separate from the arguments of the polymorphic variant types, and we'll get into more detail later

-As well as element arguments, optional superscripts are handled in a special way
+As well as element arguments, optional superscripts are handled in a special way too

 There is a strict naming convention with element.
 We start with the element name.
-If the element takes element arguments, the number of arguments is added as a suffix.
-If the number is dynamic, we suffix with an `N`.
+If the element takes element arguments, the number of arguments it takes is added as a suffix (as an integer).
+If the number is dynamic (like for vectors and matrices), we suffix with an `N`.
 If they accept an optional superscript, the `S` suffix is added (after any element argument suffix)

 - `` `SomeElement `` - No element arguments, no superscript
 - `` `SomeElement1 `` - 1 element argument, no superscript